 Did you know that the Bank On Yourself wealth-building method has NEVER had a losing year?
 Used by Walt Disney and J.C.
 Penney, it has stood the test of time for more than 160 years.

 To find out how you can grow your nest-egg safely and predictably, even when stocks real estate and other investments tumble… and how much money you could have – GUARANTEED – on the day you plan to retire, request your FREE no-obligation Analysis and Recommendations now.

-You’ll also get a referral to a Bank On Yourself Authorized Advisor who can help you find money you didn’t know you had to fund your plan.
+You’ll also get a referral to a Bank On Yourself Professional who can help you find money you didn’t know you had to fund your plan.

-Question #4: What percentage of mutual funds, financial advisors and investment advisory services underperform the overall market?
+Question #4: What percentage of mutual funds, financial representatives and investment advisory services underperform the overall market?
 And why?

 Answer: Nick H. hit this one spot on when he said, “80% per Hulbert Financial Digest.”

 And it’s not just because of the fees they charge.
 It’s because all the “experts” are humans, too, and are “predictably irrational,” buying and selling at the wrong times.

 Question #5: You could have $10,000 in a mutual fund that reports an average annual return of 25% for four years… and at the end of the fourth year end up with only the $10,000 you started with.

 Answer: Doc Youngblood’s little story was such a great, entertaining explanation of this, I decided to include his response in full: